WebOfTrust/keri/docs/Q-and-A.md

 This fits nicely in the thin layering model of KERI because the authority for making any claim in a TEL can be establish back to the KEL.
 (*SamMSmith*)

 Transaction state is a more local consideration.
-One layer up (TELs are where they live, and a specific context/network/cloud/etc can set up its own ordered ledger of txns using TELs; claims to authoritative txn state limited by such opt-in/perimeter-bound txn consensus).
+One layer up (TELs are where they live, and a specific context/network/cloud/etc can set up its own ordered ledger of transactions using TELs; claims to authoritative txn state limited by such opt-in/perimeter-bound txn consensus).
 Claims need an identifier to be assigned semantics.
 If claims or semantics are human readable we need case-based reasoning and very sophisticated AI with natural-language processors.\
 (_@bumblefudge_)